espage14/Accelerometer-app/README.md

 # CS4001Project2

-Very simple app using the phones Acceleromoter
+Very simple app using the phones accelerometer